VPAC/superlinux/supercomputingwithlinux.md

 **OpenFOAM**: Open Field Operation and Manipulation (OpenFOAM) is primarily a C++ toolbox for the customisation and extension of numerical solvers for continuum mechanics problems, including computational fluid dynamics.

-**OpenMPI**: Open MPI is a message passing interface that combines the merger of three major MPI implementations (FT-MPI, LA-MPI, and LAM/MPI) to create a complete MPI-2 implementation.
+**OpenMPI**: Open MPI is a message passing interface that combines the merger of three major MPI implementations (FT-MPI, LA-MPI, and LAM/MPI) to create a complete MPI implementation.
 MPI is a language-independent communications protocol used to program parallel computers.

 **Padb**: Padb works as a parallel front end to gdb allowing it to target parallel applications.